-- (e) The "independent directors" meet, without the presence of members of management, at the end of each regular meeting (unless they waive such requirement) and they have at least two meetings a year at which members of management are not in attendance. - (f) The chairman of the Board, Mr. Réal Raymond, is an "independent director" within the meaning of section 1.4 of Regulation 52-110.
+- (e) The "independent directors" meet, without the presence of members of management, at the end of each regular meeting (unless they waive such requirement) and they have at least two meetings a year at which members of management are not in attendance. - The chairman of the Board, Mr. Brian A. Robbins, is an "independent director" within the meaning of section 1.4 of Regulation 52-110.
 The Board has developed written position descriptions for the chairman.
 The chairman of the Board fosters and promotes the integrity of the Board and a culture where the Board works harmoniously for the long-term benefit of the Corporation and its shareholders.
 The chairman of the Board is responsible for the management, the development and the effective performance of the Board, and provides leadership to the Board for all aspects of the Board's work.
-The chairman of the Board also acts in advisory capacity to the CEO and to other senior management in all matters concerning the interest and management of the Corporation. - (g) The following table summarizes for each of the directors the number of board and standing committee meetings they have attended for the financial year ended on March 31, 2017.
+The chairman of the Board also acts in advisory capacity to the CEO and to other senior management in all matters concerning the interest and management of the Corporation. - (g) The following table summarizes for each of the directors the number of board and standing committee meetings they have attended for the financial year ended on March 31, 2018.

-Director Board Meetings Audit Committee Meetings Human Resources and Corporate Governance Committee Meetings
+Director Board Meetings Audit Committee Meetings Human Resources Committee Meetings

-Nathalie Bourque 8 of 8 5 of 5 -
+Nathalie Bourque 8 of 8 4 of 4 -

-Paule Doré 8 of 8 - 4 of 4
+Paule Doré 8 of 8 - 5 of 5

-Jean-Louis Fontaine(1) 3 of 3 - 2 of 2
+Pierre Fitzgibbon (1) 1 of 1 - -

-Gilles Labbé 8 of 8 - 4 of 4
+Gilles Labbé 8 of 8 - -

-Louis Morin 8 of 8 5 of 5 -
+Louis Morin 8 of 8 4 of 4 -

-James J. Morris 8 of 8 5 of 5 -
+James J. Morris (2) 8 of 8 2 of 2 3 of 3

-Réal Raymond (2) 7 of 8 - 3 of 4
+Réal Raymond (3) 3 of 3 - 2 of 2

-Brian A. Robbins 8 of 8 - 4 of 4
+Brian A. Robbins 8 of 8 - 5 of 5

-Andrew John Stevens 8 of 8 5 of 5 -
+Andrew John Stevens 8 of 8 4 of 4 -